bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-dialog-error-handling.rst

 Custom errors pages must be registered in the global :ref:`web-xml`.

 .. tip:: Keep in mind that error pages and its configuration do not live within the project.
-Therefore it is crucial to document or automate their deployment to the engine.
+Therefore it is crucial to document or automate their deployment.
+Otherwise error page configurations might get lost during migrations to newer version of Axon.ivy.

 AJAX Errors